zubrik1/kottans_frontend/README.md

 ### Courses:

 > 1. What is Version Control:
 - Really great course!
-Specially remember monotonous girls from lesson "Use Git and Github".
+Especially in compare with monotonous girls from lesson "Use Git and Github".
 - It was useful to learn new commands and about new opportunities of using git.
 - I'll try to use it all.